OGPR/Sandbox/README.md

 An appreciation of what the frameworks and libraries do and make easier is also gained, and this can also lead to new ideas, or suggested improvements to the frameworks and libraries.

+## Resources
+Although a different goal, there is overlap with the goals of Casey Muratori's awesome Handmade Hero project, and that was and remains an inspiration.
+Be sure to checkout the youtube channel (Handmade Hero), and watch the announcement trailer, its good stuff!